You may be wondering whether a tummy tuck, known as an abdominoplasty, is the right procedure for you.

 Recovery for every patient is different, as some return to work within two weeks, whereas others may take up to a month.

-Ask your plastic surgeon the following questions before having the surgery:
+Ask your doctor the following questions before having the surgery:

 - Medication after surgery?